 - 2 large eggs, room temperature

-- 1 teaspoon whole milk, or more as needed
+- 2 teaspoons whole milk, or more as needed

 - 5 drops yellow food coloring, more or less as desired

-Alternating between the flour mixture, milk, and lemon juice, add each to the butter mixture, beginning and ending with the flour mixture.
+- To the butter mixture, add about ⅓ of the flour mixture.
+Next, add half of the milk and lemon juice.
+Repeat the steps, ending with the flour mixture.
 Beat until just combined, making sure not to overmix.

-Fill the prepared cupcake liners about ¾ full.
-Bake about 12-15 minutes, or until a toothpick inserted in the center comes out mostly clean.
+- Fill the prepared cupcake liners about ¾ full.
+Bake for about 15-17 minutes, or until a toothpick inserted in the center comes out mostly clean.
 Let the cupcakes cool in the pans for about 10 minutes before removing them to finish cooling on a rack.